-The Investigation Committee may in its absolute discretion give a Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student the opportunity to be heard before it and to be represented at that time by a Lawyer, or a Member.
-In addition, the Investigation Committee may in its absolute discretion permit the Member to be represented by any other person nominated by the Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student.
+The Investigation Committee may in its absolute discretion give a Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student the opportunity to be heard before it and to be represented at that time by a Lawyer or a Member.

 The Investigation Committee may in its absolute discretion give a Complainant the opportunity to be heard before it.
 If the Investigation Committee affords the Complainant with this opportunity it shall also afford the Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student with the same opportunity together with the right to be represented by a Lawyer or a Member.